On the stochastic behaviour of optional processes up to random times: First examples

-A continuous-time version of Example \ref{exa: sup in dicrete time} involving Brownian motion with drift over finite time-intervals will be given in Subsection \ref{subsec: time_max_BM_fin}, where it will be demonstrated in particular that the corresponding probabilities $\prob$ and $\qprob$ become singular.
+A continuous-time version of Example~\ref{exa: sup in discrete time} involving Brownian motion with drift over finite time-intervals will be given in Section~\ref{subsec: time_max_BM_fin}, where it will be demonstrated in particular that the corresponding probabilities $\prob$ and $\qprob$ in that setting are singular.